caochun/ycao.cc/content/blog/(HAMSTER)-AN-EMBRASSED-MOMENT.md

 ---

 # BEFORE YOU READ
-Comics with prefix `(HAMSTER)` is drawn by my friend Hamster, also known as Chengyu.
+Comics with prefix `(HAMSTER)` are drawn by my friend Hamster, also known as Chengyu.

 These ugly contents have no connections with me!
 # AN EMBRASSED MOMENT